oye-hunter/project-relay/README.md

    - Create a new projectCheck out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-   - Copy the connection string from the dashboard
+   - Copy the connection string from the inbox

 2. **BETTER_AUTH_SECRET**:
    - Generate a secure random string (at least 32 characters)